nickvourd/Supernova/README.md

 ### About Guide

 This section covers some notes about `-guide` option.
+The guide mode works relative with the `-lang` and `-enc` option.

 ## References